AnoukSmet/Casa-Pedra-Nobre/testing.md

 #### Step 4: Show reservation overview to user after payment was successfull.
 * Data is structured into different section which all get the correct data.

+For the reservation procedure, they are still quite some points of improvement that I see for the future.
+Currently this website is very weak for overbooking possibilities.
+Ideally right before the payment is taken, an additional check in database should be performed.
+This to prevent that the booking can go through while it might be booked by someone else 2 minutes before.

+What would be convenient for the future as well, is that when the user fills in check-in and check-out date and selects a room, that this room would be reserved for about 10/15 minutes.
+This reduces the chance that the room wouldn't be available anymore upon checkout.

 ### **Lighthouse report**